-Additional elements and system functions used in $RCL\ 2000$ are defined in figure 4.
-The precise meaning of conflicting roles, permissions and users will be specified as per organizational policy in $RCL\ 2000$ .
+Additional elements and system functions used in RCL 2000 are defined in Figure 4.
+The precise meaning of conflicting roles, permissions, and users will be specified as per organizational policy in RCL 2000.
 For mutually disjoint organizational roles such as those of purchasing manager and accounts payable manager, the same individual is generally not permitted to belong to both roles.
 We defined these mutually disjoint roles as conflicting roles.
-We assume that there is a collection CR of sets of roles which have been defined to conflict.
+We assume that there is a collection CR of sets of roles that have been defined as conflicting.

 The concept of conflicting permissions defines conflict in terms of permissions rather than roles.
 Thus the permission to issue purchase orders and the permission to issue payments are conflicting, irrespective of the roles to which they are assigned.
 We denote sets of conflicting permissions as CP.
-As we will see defining conflict in terms of permissions offers greater assurance than defining it in terms of roles.
+As we show, defining conflict in terms of permissions offers greater assurance than defining it in terms of roles.
 Conflict defined in terms of roles allows conflicting permissions to be assigned to the same role by error (or malice).
 Conflict defined in terms of permissions eliminates this possibility.
-In the real world, conflicting users should be also considered.
+In the real world, conflicting users also should be considered.
 For example, for the process of preparing and approving purchase orders, it might be company policy that members of the same family should not prepare the purchase order, and also be a user who approves that order.

-$RCL\ 2000$ has two non-deterministic functions, oneelement and allother.
-The oneelement (X) function allows us to get one element $x_i$ from set X. We usually write oneelement as OE.
-Multiple occurrences of OE(X) in a single $RCL\ 2000$ statement all select the same element $x_i$ from X. With allother(X) we can get a set by taking out one element.
+RCL 2000 has two nondeterministic functions, oneelement and allother.
+The oneelement(X) function allows us to get one element x_i from set X. We usually write oneelement as OE.
+Multiple occurrences of OE(X) in a single RCL 2000 statement all select the same element x_i from X. With allother(X) we can get a set by taking out one element.
 We usually write allother as AO.
-These two non-deterministic functions are related by context, because for any set S, $\{OE(S)\} \cup AO(S) = S$ , and at the same time, neither is a deterministic function.
+These two nondeterministic functions are related by context, because for any set S, $\{OE(S)\} \cup AO(S) = S$, and at the same time, neither is a deterministic function.

-In order to illustrate how to use these two functions to specify role-based constraints, we take the requirement of static separation of duty (SOD) property which is the simplest variation of SOD.
-For simplicity assume there is no role hierarchy (otherwise replace roles by roles\).
+In order to illustrate how to use these two functions to specify role-based constraints, we take the requirement of the static separation of duty (SOD) property which is the simplest variation of SOD.
+For simplicity assume there is no role hierarchy (otherwise replace roles by roles^{}).